nargesyaghoubi/OpenPath/README.md

 | `npm run build` | Build for production |
 | `npm run start` | Start the production build |
 | `npm run lint` | Run ESLint |

+## Future Improvements

+- Replace `localStorage` / in-memory storage with a real database (e.g. PostgreSQL + Prisma) so data persists across restarts and devices
+- Hash passwords with bcrypt and move auth to a proper users table
+- Admin approval workflow for user-submitted opportunities
+- Real email delivery for the contact form and deadline-reminder notifications
+- Per-user saved opportunities tied to an account instead of `localStorage`
+- Automated tests (unit + e2e)

 ## Contact
 For any inquiries, please contact: